binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     nc <apache 2.2.3 server> 80
     GET / CATSFORDINNER/1.0

-Now we see Apache just can not get enough cats for dinner.
+Now we see Apache is `200 OK` happy to have cats for dinner.

 {title="Response", linenos=off, lang=bash}
     HTTP/1.1 200 OK